bhakes/bhakes.github.io/_posts/2019-10-13-prototype-pattern.md

 ## Code Sample

-The following code sample implements a facade pattern via a `MoonWorker` struct and.
+The following code sample implements a facade pattern via a `MoonWorker` struct and a struct instance prototype.
+The "clients" in this example are the "bells".
 This was source from [this repository](https://github.com/ochococo/Design-Patterns-In-Swift/blob/master/source/creational/prototype.swift).

 ```swift
 /*: